 The Purbeck Mining Museum is an independent museum which exists to preserve and interpret everything to do with the Purbeck Ball Clay industry and it’s association with the Swanage Railway branch line.
 The Mining Museum is housed in the last underground mine building that worked in Purbeck.
 The collections include mining equipment, as well as images and artefacts of all aspects of associated social and economic history including narrow gauge railways.
 The museum was officially opened by Antiques Roadshow’s Paul Atterbury and MP Richard Drax in 2014.

 The Museum has been created almost entirely by volunteers.
 Working as part of the Swanage Railway Trust, we are part of a registered charity, and contribute to its charitable aims of preserving aspects of railway related heritage and providing educational opportunities.
 The Museum was created over 10 years, with funding help from Chalk and Cheese, and is run by volunteers.
 The PMMM Group runs the Museum through a volunteer management committee, chaired by Peter Sills, and report to the Museum & Education Delivery Group of the Swanage Railway Trust.
-The committee are assisted and advised on curatorial matters by the Swanage Railway Museums Manager, Christopher Morgan, with independent guidance from Vicky de Wit, Museums advisor for Dorset.
+The committee are advised on curatorial matters by the Swanage Railway Museums Manager, Christopher Morgan, with independent guidance from Vicky de Wit, Museums adviser for Dorset.

 As part of an independent educational charity, we do not get government financial support, so we rely on visitors, local businesses and members to support our work.
 You can help us too, through individual donations, sponsoring events and, when the time comes, remembering the Museum by making a legacy or bequest.